 As with all burgers I insist on the bun being toasted.
 I buttered it first and then seared it on my Breville Health Smart Grill.
 I then cooked the salmon burgers on the same appliance which is super easy to do as the non-stick griddle has a top and bottom heating component.
 The base is slanted so any excess fat drips off into a capture tray, and you can cook 4 large burgers at once.

-To make wasabi flavoured mayonnaise, simply add about two teaspoons of wasabi paste – depending how hot you like it, to eight tablespoons of your favourite mayonnaise.
+To make wasabi-flavored mayonnaise, simply add about two teaspoons of wasabi paste – depending on how hot you like it, to eight tablespoons of your favourite mayonnaise.

 Recipe – makes 3 – 4 burgers (depending on size)